-The ME Series inverter has two normal operating routines; Inverter mode, which powers your loads using the batteries, and Standby mode, which transfers the incoming AC power (e.g., utility power or a generator) to power your loads and also uses this incoming power to recharge the batteries.
+The ME Series inverter has two normal operating routines: Inverter mode, which powers your loads using the batteries; and Standby mode, which transfers the incoming AC power (e.g., utility power or a generator) to power your loads and to recharge the batteries.
 This inverter also includes an extensive protection circuitry to shut down the inverter under certain fault conditions.